Course Syllabus

 Due:

-- “Physical principles for scalable neural recording” (Marblestone et al)
+- “Physical principles for scalable neural recording” Links to an external site.
+(Marblestone et al)

 Recommended reading: